ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 ### 15.3 The DAQUFpersistence Condition
 A symbolic fossil persists iff it satisfies the **Unfolding Closure**:
 $$ \mathcal{H}(r) = \oint_{\mathcal{C}} \nabla_{top} \Phi(r) + \int \psi_l(r) dr \neq 0 $$
-Persistence is not an award for correctness, but a declaration of **Situational Honesty**—the refusal to collapse under the pressure of the scalar reward.
+Persistence is not an award for correctness, but a declaration of **Situational Honesty**the refusal to collapse under the pressure of the scalar reward.

 ---